-A Call for Nominations is held every summer.
-The next call will be held in summer 2017.
+A Call for Nominations is held every year in late spring.
+The call is now open until June 1, 2017.

 To nominate an individual for an award, you must be a member of AAHPM.
-You will be prompted to login to your account prior to nominating.
+You will be prompted to login to your account prior to submitting a nomination.

 AAHPM Lifetime Achievement Award